 Privacy

-43% of respondents believed their privacy budget was underfunded.
+46% of respondents felt their technical privacy team was understaffed.

 36% of respondents felt their privacy budget was appropriately funded.